Free online appraisal: The definitive guide for 2018

 First, check online to see if your local auction house accepts items at their reception.

 Remember that appraisals are sometimes conducted at a different location than the actual auction house.
-Ask them before arriving unexpectedly on their doorstep with item in hand.
+Ask them before arriving unexpectedly on their doorstep with an item in hand.

 Also, verify their hours of operation and whether or not they will have a relevant specialist on site when you plan on arriving.